 The QM Rubric is a research-based peer review process that is widely adopted in higher education as a measure of online course quality.
 It offers weighted best practices in online instruction to improve course quality.

-Visit the QM Higher Education Rubric, Sixth Edition to download the rubric.
+Visit the QM Higher Education Rubric to download the rubric.

 The rubric is helpful as a tool to consider what elements may be missing from an online or blended course or to generate suggestions for new features.

 Faculty and staff can use the fully annotated, self review materials, within the MyQM CRMS (Course Review Management System).
 Annotations explaining each standard in greater detail can be accessed within the Self Review tool after logging in to the QM site.

 This unofficial self review is a way to become more familiar with QM standards or assess a course prior to an internal or official review.
 You can also do pre- and post- assessments of your courses to keep a record of improvements, and a private report can be emailed once completed.

 QM-Managed Reviews require MSU consultation and a self review first.
 The external reviews are handled by QM staff or designees in compliance with the QM Course Review Process.
 A typical Official Course Review takes 4-6 weeks and costs $1,300 when managed externally by Quality Matters.